waimun/simple-web-crawler/README.md

 and images found on each page.
 The crawler does not follow any links to external websites other than the same domain specified as a starting point.

+This project should not be used in a production environment.
+There are some missing features before it can be more robust and production-ready.

 ## 🏗️ Build

 To build the project, the following are the requisites.